 The California Science Center is one of the West's best science museums, especially for curious children whose parents help them learn.
 It's roomy, offers a wide variety of exhibits on timely topics and provides some interesting insights into things scientific.

 Unlike similar institutions in other locations, the California Science Center has enough hands-on exhibits to go around, and even on a busy day, you don't have to wait long to try any of them.
-They also rely more on interesting ideas and demonstrations, than gee-whiz gadgets or computer-aided graphics, and have an exceptional life sciences section.
+They also rely more on exciting ideas and demonstrations, than gee-whiz gadgets or computer-aided graphics, and have an exceptional life sciences section.

 The California Science Center also has one of the best technical museum book and gift shops around.
-Besides the normal science-based games, geeky t-shirts and souvenirs, they stock an excellent selection of books for all ages.
+Besides the standard science-based games, geeky t-shirts and souvenirs, they stock an excellent selection of books for all ages.
 You can grab a bite to eat at Trimana - Grill, Market and Coffee Bar, serving up hot and cold meals, light snacks and desserts.

-If you're only visiting the normal exhibits and not seeing an IMAX film or a special exhibit, you don't need to stop at the ticket booths.
+If you're only visiting the exhibits and not seeing an IMAX film or a special exhibit, you don't need to stop at the ticket booths.
 Just walk on in.
 Admission is free, but you can make a donation to the California Science Center inside if you want.

 What You Need to Know About the California Science Center

-You will need reservations for Space Shuttle Endeavour on weekends and holidays.
+You will need reservations for Space Shuttle Endeavour on weekends and holidays, which requires a small processing fee.
 Reserve tickets in advance on their website.
-There is a parking fee.
+There is always a parking fee.